Dramatic decline of Bornean orangutans

 Today, some 10,000 orangutans occur in areas allocated to oil palm development but still forested.
 If these areas are converted, most of them will die.
 Hunting for meat, killing in conflict situations, and the collection of individuals as pets need to be addressed through public outreach, facilitating conflict resolution in communities, and law enforcement.
 In addition, further research needs to be done as to why people kill orangutans in the first place.

-"In terms of conservation it is key that the message of our paper is taken up by the Indonesian and Malaysian conservation authorities, and that proper strategies are developed that really address the current population declines", says Erik Meijaard, Adjunct Professor at the Center of Excellence for Environmental Decisions and the University of Queensland and Director of Borneo Futures in Brunei.
+"In terms of conservation of biodiversity it is key that the message of our paper is taken up by the Indonesian and Malaysian conservation authorities, and that proper strategies are developed that really address the current population declines", says Erik Meijaard, Adjunct Professor at the Center of Excellence for Environmental Decisions and the University of Queensland and Director of Borneo Futures in Brunei.
 "The timing is good.
 Both countries are developing new long-term action plans for orangutan conservation."

 MV, SAW, HK/SJ/HR